 What is a pre-adoption behavioral assessment?
 We evaluate pets on a number of things – acceptance of strangers, activity level, sociability, tolerance in handling, food or toy possession, interactions with other animals or children, stress level, and past history as given to us by the owner and sometimes by a previous animal hospital.
 This begins the moment the animal comes through the door and interacts with the receptionist and animal care techs, and continues throughout the animal’s stay at the shelter.

 What is “reasonably healthy”?
 Animals with minor health problems, such as colds, ear infections, and flea allergies can generally be treated in-house.
 We follow very extensive cleaning protocols every single day to reduce the spread of illness from one animal to another.
 We also house animals separately from one another to further reduce the risk.
-However, it is an environment with a large number of animals of unknown health history, which is a problem in shelters throughout the world.
+However, this is an environment with a large number of animals of unknown health history, which is a problem in shelters throughout the world.
 Occasionally, an animal’s immune system may become overwhelmed by the exposure to diseases from animals that come in unhealthy.
 We generally see this more in very young kittens or puppies, or in animals with weak immune systems due to little veterinary care prior to coming to the shelter.
 If an animal’s condition continues to get worse or if the virus is a deadly one, such as parvovirus in dogs, we may have to euthanize the animal.

-Unfortunately, for more serious health problems, or those that would require extended care in a quiet environment, we are not always able to keep the animal.
+Unfortunately for more serious health problems or those that would require extended care in a quiet environment, we are not always able to keep the animal.
 Sometimes the animal’s health needs are cost-prohibitive.
 We cannot invest a large sum of money in one animal, to the exclusion of others.
-Sometimes we simply cannot provide a quiet environment for the number of weeks or months it would take to make an animal healthy again, such as with heartworm treatment or hip replacement.
+Sometimes we simply cannot provide a quiet environment for the number of weeks or months it would take to make an animal healthy again, such as with hip replacement.
 As you may guess, an animal shelter is not a quiet place!
-Sometimes a disease is fatal or contagious to other animals, such as feline AIDS (FIV) or leukemia.
+Sometimes a disease is fatal or contagious to other animals, such as feline immunodeficiency virus or leukemia.
 Health problems falling somewhere in-between are evaluated on a case-by-case basis.
 What is “adjusting reasonably well”?
 Many animals accept this change in living environment very well, and remain friendly and happy.
 Some animals are fine for a while, but begin to deteriorate behaviorally over time.
 Some animals though, while fine with your family in your home, simply may not be able to adjust at all to the stress of a caged environment with many other animals nearby.
 Cats, especially those that are declawed, generally have a more difficult adjustment, so we try to give them a little longer to settle in if we can.
 The number of available cages, as well as the stress level of the particular animal, plays a part in how long an animal may be kept.
 We simply do not feel that it is humane to force an animal to live in a cage for an extended period of time if it is not eating, drinking, or sleeping well due to a very high stress level.

 Do you euthanize animals if you cannot find a home for them?
 There are far more animals that lose their homes than we are able to place into new ones.
 Instead of warehousing pets in unsafe conditions due to overcrowding, we believe it's more humane to euthanize them if there is no hope of adoption.
 Also, some animals are not considered adoptable, and we try to help owners see this realistically.
 For example, someone coming in for a cat is not going to look past the 20 cats who use the litter box to choose the one who will probably urinate all over their house.
 Untouchable cats are likewise going to be overlooked in favor of friendly, cuddly ones.
 Someone coming in for a dog is not going to look past the 20 friendly ones to choose the one they will always worry may bite someone.
 They are not going to choose the one we know will need the $1000+ hip surgery before long.
 We have to weigh all these things against the number of cages we have available to house all the animals brought to us.